andreis111/FleetMate/README.md

 - Refactor controllers with .populate() instead of current code

-- Add google maps api to spreadsheets
+- Check for maps api in spreadsheets

 ## Lessons Learned: